The-Marcy-Lab-School/8-2-1-knex/README.md

 When we move the data of our server application out of the server's memory and into a database, we need some way of having our server application communicate with the database.
 That's where Knex comes in.

-**Knex** is a library that allows a Node project to connect to a database and execute SQL queries to retrieve data from (or modify the data in) the database.
+**Knex** is a library that allows a Node project to connect to a database and execute SQL queries using that database.

 ![client server and database diagram](./img/client-server-database-diagram.svg)

-Assuming we already have a database, in order to use Knex in a server application, we must first provide all of the needed information to connect to the database.
-This will require us to
+Assuming we already have a database, in order to use Knex in a server application, we must:

-1) Configure a connection with a `knexfile.js`
+1) Provide connection details (username, password, database name) with a `knexfile.js`
 2) Create a `knex` object to connect to the database
-3) Use the `knex` connection object to execute queries
+3) Use the `knex.raw` method to execute SQL queries

 ## Configuring Knex